ohadch/graphql-blog/README.md

 This project is intended to help me learn how to use graphql alongside with some sub goals.

 # Tech Stack
-- Backend: Python/Flask
+- Backend: Node.js
-- Frontend: svelte
+- Frontend: Vue
 - Frontend - Backend: GraphQL
 - DB: SQLite
+- ORM: Sequelize
 - CI/CD: TravisCI